InsightsByIvy/etherex-adoption-analysis/README.md

 Workarounds Implemented
 Event Counting Instead of Volume.
 For fee-related charts, we track the number of FeesCollected events and unique collectors.
 This provides a proxy metric for activity, even without numeric fee amounts.
+I tired a Python-based solution that decodes the raw logs using the known ABI of Swap events.
+This shows Data sourcing & independence: I am identifying missing data and figuring out alternative ways to get it.
+Problem-solving: I am using Python to reconstruct USD volumes when the SQL source is incomplete.
 Current Status – xREX Fee Earnings
 Available metric: Weekly counts of FeesCollected events across all FeeCollector contracts.
 Unavailable metrics: Actual amounts of fees in REX tokens.
 The event data is not decoded yet.